WiyarAhmadZai/tourism-front/README.md

    npm run dev
    ```

-3. Open your browser to http://localhost:5173
+3. Open your browser to http://localhost:5173 (or the port shown in the terminal)

 ## Project Structure